studio24/rotate/README.md

 Import at the top of your PHP script via:

-debug.log.3 and so on.
-It keeps 10 copies, so it deletes debug.log.10 and renames debug.log.9 to debug.log.10.

 ```sh
 use studio24\Rotate\Rotate;
 ```

 ## A note on filename patterns

-Both Rotate and Delete pass in the filename pattern you want to match for in the contstructor or via the setFilenameFormat() method.
+Both Rotate and Delete pass in the filename pattern you want to match for in the constructor or via the `setFilenameFormat()` method.
 This can be used to match a single file, files matching a pattern, or files with a datetime within the filename pattern.

 The following patterns are supported when matching filenames:

-* debug.log - exact match for a file
+* `debug.log` - exact match for a file called debug.log
-* _*_ character - matches any string, for example _*.log_ matches all files ending .log
+* `*` - matches any string, for example `*.log` matches all files ending .log
-* {Ymd} - matches time segment in a file, for example _order.{Ymd}.log_ matches a file in the format order.20160401.log
+* `{Ymd}` - matches time segment in a file, for example `order.{Ymd}.log` matches a file in the format order.20160401.log

 #### Search within the current folder
 When matching patterns all files in the specified folder are scanned, we do not recursively search for files.
-For example passing _path/to/*.log_ will search for all files ending .log in the folder path/to.
+For example passing `path/to/*.log` will search for all files ending .log in the folder path/to.

 #### Datetime formats
-For datetime formats, any date format supported by [DateTime::createFromFormat](http://php.net/datetime.createfromformat) is allowed excluding the Timezone identifier 'e' and whitespace and separator characters.
+For datetime formats, any date format supported by `[DateTime::createFromFormat](http://php.net/datetime.createfromformat)` is allowed excluding the Timezone identifier `e` and whitespace and separator characters.

 ### Rotate